borntofrappe/game-development/02 Breakout/Breakout 4/README.md

 ## Collision

 `Ball:collides()` is already equipped to detect a collision between the ball and the paddle.
 The function is however able to detect a collision with a brick as well.
-With any rectangular shape as a matter of fact.

 ```diff
 -function Ball:collides(paddle)